wiseman-timelord/MaNTella-Launcher/README.md

 -  main-wt.txt should be deleted after the batch has used it.
 - Option on menu for the key "microphone_enabled", true/false, this will relate to 0, 1, for example... "microphone_enabled = 1", this choice will also require, loading and displaying as another toggle option, and saving when the config.ini is saved on run or exit.
 - if upon run, the batch does not detect the presence of "config.bak", then it should run "pip install -r requirements.txt", so as to be foolproof on first run.
+-  When they release v12, I am assuming i will have completed/tested this project, so at that point, I will upgrade the main v12 scripts, and push it to main, but whatever code I do push, must, remain compatibly with or expand upon, the Authors intended features, so nothing, local only or 4k context optimized, it will have to be for, local/non-local AND 4k/8k.

 # Disclaimer
 - The extension `-WT` means that this project does not originate from Wiseman-Timelord, it is the "Wiseman-Timelord's" own, "Hack" or "Version", of the relating "Official" software.
 Any issues regarding the "Original" code, stop with the Author's of the "Original" code.